t0mtait/MapGame/README.md

 ## Known bugs,problems, and temporary fixes:
 1. NAV Bar is not properly configured, use device’s back button after navigating to ‘Leaderboard’ or ‘Settings’ Views.

 2. Closing and Re-opening the app when mid-level can de-sync the Current Hint, Solution, and City Image fields yielding a relatively broken game for the user.
 Do not close the app while levels are available to play.
-(If you do, create a new account and restart test case)
+(If you do, create a new account and restart the test case)

 3. Main screen’s layout can display improperly depending on the device’s screen size.
 Smaller screens cut off the ‘Submit’ and ‘Show hint’ buttons, and Larger screen display the City image improperly.